Harikrishnanvkph/gas-booking-client/README.md

 If Gas Category Selected == "All":
-UI Shows All Available Providers else If Gas Category Selected == Any SubCategory :
+UI Shows All Available Providers
+ELSE IF Gas Category Selected == Any SubCategory :
-UI Shows All Providers Within that Gas Category else If Gas Category Selected == "All" AND Gas Provider == Any SubProvider:
+UI Shows All Providers Within that Gas Category
+ELSE IF Gas Category Selected == "All" AND Gas Provider == Any SubProvider:
-UI Shows All SAME Providers from all GAS Category else IF Gas Category Selected == Any SubCategory AND Gas Provider == Any SubProvider:
+UI Shows All SAME Providers from all GAS Category
+ELSE IF Gas Category Selected == Any SubCategory AND Gas Provider == Any SubProvider:
 UI Shows Matching Providing from Matching Gas Category

 // Booking Slot
-If Once any GAS Provider Card is Clicked or Selected (`/Info/Services`): navigates to `/Info/booking/slot` page where the previously selected information are captured slots displayed to selected
+IF Once any GAS Provider Card is Clicked or Selected (`/Info/Services`): navigates to `/Info/booking/slot` page where the previously selected information are captured slots displayed to selected